ringcentral/hubspot-embeddable-ringcentral-phone/README.md

 ## Features
 - Click to call button
-- Popup when call inbound
+- Popup caller/callee info panel when call inbound
 - build with custom app config

 ## Build and Use